chanliliao/QuickChat/README.md

 # QuickChat

-This is a instant chat room web application that utilizes Socket.IO's library that enables real-time, bidiretional and event based communcation between the browser and the server.
+This is a light weight and simplified Realtime instant messenger utilizs Scoket.IO with WebSockets

 Live Site: https://quickchat1.netlify.app